 Effective occupational health and safety standards should be an issue that all employers are concerned about.
 The benefits of an OH&S compliant workplace are many: Not only does it demonstrate to staff that your organisation is committed to protecting their physical and mental wellbeing of employees, which is conducive to a product work environment, it fulfills the business’ regulatory, legal, and social requirements.
 It demonstrates to the community that your organisation cares about the wellbeing of its staff, and has taken active steps to ensure the health and safety of everyone onsite.
-However, developing effective workplace health and safety practices is an ongoing process, requiring continual auditing and reviewal from the business to ensure that its practices continue to meet industry OH&S standards.
+However, developing effective workplace health and safety practices is an ongoing process, requiring an internal audit of the business’ OH&S practices to ensure that its practices continue to meet industry OH&S standards.

 This is due to regulatory, industry and legal bodies often changing their occupational health and safety rules and guidelines, to ensure that they are in-line with social, industry, and legal occupational health and safety amendments.
 What this means for companies is that even if they undertook an occupational health and safety review awhile back, they need to continually check their OH&S systems to ensure that they continue to meet industry compliance, and that regulatory changes has not made some of their OH&S practices outdated.

-Keeping up to date with OH&S Standards demonstrates a commitment to safety
+An internal OH&S audit demonstrates a commitment to safety

 There have been some significant changes to OH&S standards and regulations over the past year.
 New workplace health and safety concerns have led to shifts in both national and international OH&S standards.
-To ensure that workplaces are well-briefed on new OH&S guidelines, and implement them across their worksites, they should consider implementing an Occupational Health and Safety Management System, in accordance with an internationally certified workplace health and safety standard.
+To ensure that workplaces are well-briefed on new OH&S guidelines, and implement them across their worksites, they should consider undergoing an internal audit of all their OH&S practices, and then implementing an Occupational Health and Safety Management System, in accordance with an internationally certified workplace health and safety standard.

 In order to make the transition as easy as possible, the ISO 45001 standards can build upon your existing OH&S systems, ascertain what is working effectively and what is not, and simply address the OH&S weak points in your existing systems, fine-tuning them to ensure ISO 45001 compliance.
 This is done by conducting an initial gap analysis of your current OH&S systems, to gauge where it is at now, and then work out what steps need to be taken to make it ISO 45001 compliant.
 This means that your business will not have to implement an entirely new OH&S system, but rather build on the strengths of its existing one to make it ISO 45001 compliant.